We have new online Mandarin courses launched!

 Similarities in ALL Chinese exams

 Languages are languages, no matter which exams we are taking.
-Exam scores might take us to reach the goals but you got to enjoy the language learning itself at some level.
+Exam scores might enable us to reach our goals but you have to enjoy the learning the language as well.
 It can be the fun interaction, useful communication, new insight of different cultures, or linguistics, anything you feel interested in.
-That's the key to learn a language well.
+That's the key to learn a language!

-We hope that post was useful!
+We hope this post is useful!
 I'm more familiar with IB curriculum than to others.
-If there're any mistakes, pls comment!
+If there're any mistakes, please comment!